stepheng123/Final_Project_2020/The Story of Australia.md

 ## The Data Exploration

-For the sports story, the team sourced data from wikipedia.
+For the sports story, the team sourced data from kaggle.
 It had a complete record of Australia's performance till date in all summer and winter olympics since 1896.
-This data was scraped using pandas and inspected accordingly.
+The dataset consists of winter olympics, summer olympics and a reference to each country with their corresponding GDP and population.

 For the tourism story, the team sourced data from a variety of datasets made available on kaggle.com.
 These datasets showed tourism data between states, reviews from airbnb in Melbourne and xxxxxx.

+To help tell the story better, the team also found an interesting source on Australian Climate.
+This is summarised in a wikipedia page.
+Arvin used Pandas to scrape the tables and export into a csv file.

 ## The Deployment